MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 - **LTS** only notifies of updates to long-term-servicing (LTS) GA releases

 > [!NOTE]
-> The environment variable `$Env:POWERSHELL_UPDATECHECK` does not exist until it is set for
+> The environment variable `$Env:POWERSHELL_UPDATECHECK` doesn't exist until it's set for
 > the first time.

 To set the version notification for `LTS` releases only: